C0nsumption/Consume-Blip3/docs/USAGE.md

-### Usage Guide
+# Usage Guide

 This guide provides detailed instructions on how to use the BLIP3 autocaptioning tools.

 ## Running the Script

-You can run the script on a single image or a directory containing multiple images.
+You can run the script in three different modes: analyzing a single image or a directory of images, interacting with the model via a chat interface, or using a FastAPI application for HTTP requests.

 ### Single Image